Social monitoring

 How I would approach social monitoring for compliance and risk operations teams, with stronger collection, scoring, evidence, and review paths around screening, evidence retention, and defensible review trails.

-Social monitoring for Investigations firms
+Investigations firms

 How I would approach social monitoring for investigation firms and analyst teams, with stronger collection, scoring, evidence, and review paths around case enrichment, evidence capture, and client-ready delivery.